 - Does the show align with your company objectives?

 - Will your organization fit in with the other exhibitors?

 - Do the logistics make sense for your business?

 - Can you afford to attend the event?
 Consider all costs, including booth space rental, travel, staff expenses, etc.

 9 Months – Define Your Goals and Plan for the Exhibit

-Start by defining the goals you hope to achieve.
+Start by defining the goals you hope to achieve with your trade show booth.
 Do you want to boost brand awareness?
 Connect with leads?
 Network with colleagues?
 Gain competitive insight?
 Each event should have a unique purpose.
 Also, determine how you will measure this success.
 What will your benchmarks be?

 6 Months – Generate Buzz

 Now is the time to get people excited for the event.
 Hopefully there is already buzz surrounding the trade show and you can feed off of this.
-But, not all conferences get a lot of PR.
-If this is the case, you have six long months to spread the word.
+Not all conferences get a lot of PR… if this is the case, you have six long months to spread the word!

 Use social media to your advantage.
 Share fun facts or post updates.
 Write about past experiences from the event (if you’ve attended before).
 Upload videos or do a countdown until your new product launching.
 Blogs, press releases, emails and even text messages can be used to share the news.
 Of course, nothing beats fun promotions and giveaways.
 People love free stuff, and it feels good to reward loyal customers.